Domaine Forget

-Le Domaine Forget de Charlevoix is an international Music Festival as well as a music and dance Academy located in Saint-Irénée, Charlevoix, in Quebec, in Canada.
-This domain is a operated by a non-profit organization occupying a large set of land and buildings located in Saint-Irénée, near La Malbaie.
+Le Domaine Forget de Charlevoix is an international music festival and a music and dance academy in Saint-Irénée, Charlevoix, Quebec, Canada.
+The domain is a operated by a non-profit organization occupying a large set of land and buildings located in Saint-Irénée, near La Malbaie.
 Concerts take place in the Concert Hall.
 Since the concert hall opened in 1996, it has also hosted a variety program.

-A meeting place for great musical traditions from all over the world, it welcomes more than 400 artists to its various activities each year.
-Its International Festival presents each summer more than seventy events including more than thirty concerts focused mainly on classical music, but also relating to jazz and dance, a dozen brunches-music and twenty activities free awareness.
-The International Academy, at the heart of Domaine Forget's activities, welcomes some 120 pedagogues and nearly 500 students each year to its professional development sessions.
-Affecting different families of instruments or disciplines, these sessions include: Brass, Composition, Piano, Wood, Chamber music, Vocals and vocal accompaniment, Guitar, Dance, Strings, Conducting, String ensemble and Choir, Variety programming is devoted to popular music, song, humor, theater, cinema and much more.

 History

-At the turn of the twentieth century, Domaine Forget was three separate estates owned by three eminent Canadians.
-Les Sablons was owned by Joseph Lavergne, a judge and colleague of Sir Wilfrid Laurier; Hauterive was the property of Adolphe-Basile Routhier, a judge and the lyricist of the French language version of O Canada.
+At the turn of the 20th century, Domaine Forget was three separate estates owned by three eminent Canadians.
+Les Sablons was owned by Joseph Lavergne, a judge and colleague of Sir Wilfrid Laurier; Hauterive was the property of Adolphe-Basile Routhier, a judge and the lyricist of the French-language version of O Canada.
 Gil'Mont, which forms the major part of the property, was the estate of Rodolphe Forget, a Member of Parliament and investor and entrepreneur in the Charlevoix region.

 In 1945, Les Petites Franciscaines de Marie, a religious order, first purchased Gil'Mont as the school "Institut Familial" (Family Institute), and a year later bought the properties belonging to Judges Laverge and Routhier in order to protect the privacy of the educational institution.
 In 1977, the school was converted into what is now known as Le Domaine Forget, a non-profit corporation with a mission of promoting music and dance.

 International Festival

-The festival features dance, jazz, and, most prominently, classical music.
+The festival features dance, jazz, and most prominently classical music.
 Concerts run from June to September and feature well-known artists from all over the world.